RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 + *AEPs*: Similarly, no interations at all with another person or with unauthorized sources on the internet is allowed.
 + *WeBWorK*: You may discuss the general, broad ideas of  WeBWorK problems with others (including on Campuswire) but you may not use other people's work as your own.
 You may also not ask for specific details of a solution, either in person or on Campuswire.

+**In particular, use of "study" sites such as Chegg or Coursehero, or Q&A sites like Stack Exchange or Quora, to obtain help on graded work other than Daily Prep or Followups is forbidden and will automatically constitute academic dishonesty.**

 All suspected instances of academic dishonesty will be thoroughly investigated, and whether a student has committed academic dishonesty is my determination to make based on the evidence.
 If I determine academic dishonesty has been committed, a report will be filed with the Dean of Students office, and the minimum penalty will be:

 + Daily Prep and Followup: A grade of "x"